loudoweb/fabula/README.md

 All events or choices **id** can be used in condition using the **if** attribute.
 Ids are optional and Fabula will create ids for you to help you debugging using the following nomenclature $SEQUENCEID + "_E" for event or "_C" for choice + ordered number.
 External conditions could be used soon in the system.
 You can also monitor the id of the choice chosen in real time to do whatever you want.
 In my sample, I've set the **goto** prefix to tell my own Fabula wrapper to change the scene of the game.
 Fabula here, just tells you the id, it's up to you to do whatever you want in your game engine.

 The **exit** attribute, tells Fabula that your sequence is finished.
-But by default, your sequence ends when the player reached the last event of the sequence.
+But by default, your sequence ends when the player reached the last event of the sequence, Fabula always move forward by default.

 To create branching narrative, you can use conditions to an event using the **if** attribute.
 Or your can use the **target** attribute to jump into a specific event.